19 Things to Pack on a Surf Trip to Nicaragua and Costa Rica

-The weather and the amount of rainfall both depend on your elevation.
+However, the weather and the amount of rainfall will depend on the elevation of the region you are in.
 In a town like Monteverde for example you’ll find a cool mist and fog every day of the year.
 On the other hand, in the area around Guanacaste, thanks to his proximity to the coast, the weather is hot and dry, perfect for the many world-class beaches.

 The Wet season

 Wet season (also known as “green” season) is from May to October and is more noticeable at higher altitudes where it can get colder and much wetter.
 The tops of the mountains get a lot more rain than the beach so if you are planning on hiking volcanos or exploring the jungle, maybe you’d prefer to visit in the dry season.
 November in Costa Rica can be the wettest but the end of the month, you will see monsoon slowly declining.

 If you are looking to spend more time by the beach, the rainy season shouldn’t affect you that much, especially if you head to the Northwest province of Guanacaste.
 The ocean water is still warm, the beaches are uncrowded and the surf is amazing!
 Sure, you may experience a downpour in the afternoon but you are already wet from swimming and surfing in rain is the coolest experience anyways!